MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-session.md

 ### Submit a second spark.sql statement using the Livy API Spark session

-1. Add another notebook cell below and insert this code.
+1. Add another notebook cell and insert this code.

     ```python
     # call get session API